-- If you do end up needing to cut it, I recommend microwaving the squash for 2 minutes first.
+- If you do end up needing to cut your raw squash, I recommend microwaving the it for 2 minutes first.
 It softens the skin just enough to make cutting it a tiny bit easier!

 - 1 cup water

-Step 3: Place the squash in the Instant Pot on top of the rack.
+- Place the squash in the Instant Pot on top of the trivet.
 Pour a cup of water into the Instant Pot.

-Step 6: Carefully remove the squash from the Instant Pot using the handles on the rack and set it on a cutting board.
+- Carefully open the Instant Pot and remove the squash from the Instant Pot using the handles on the trivet.
+Set it on a cutting board.
 If it's too hot to touch, allow it to cool slightly.

-Step 10: Eat and enjoy it right away, OR cover and refrigerate for 5 days.
+- Eat and enjoy it right away, OR store in an airtight container and refrigerate for up to 5 days.